AI-comp/Terraforming/README.md

 6. Edit eclipse.ini ("eclipse/eclipse.ini" on Windows, "Eclipse.app/Contents/MacOS/eclipse.ini" on Mac OS)
 -Xmx???m => -Xmx2048m

-# Import the maven project into your Eclipse workspace
+## Import the Maven Project into Your Eclipse Workspace
 You can import maven projects with the following steps:

 1. Import > Existing Maven Projects